basharatanis/Learn2Code/README.md

 ## Must-have features
 * Instructions on the main screen with a button to start the quiz.
+(5 mins)
-* Quiz with a seperate box for question and options at the button.
+* Quiz with a seperate box for question and options under it.
+(40 mins)
 * Menu button at the top to go back to main screen after the quiz.
+(5 mins)
 * Reader button at the top so that anybody can read and learn.
+(20 mins)

 ## Nice-to-have features
 * A user gets alert when the wrong option is selected.
+(20 mins)
 * An appreciation alert after the user will get done with the quiz.
+(20 mins)
 * Good and simple color contrast in the LEARN2CODE application.
+(15 mins)
 * Big enough text font so that people can read easily.
+(5 mins)

 ## Wireframes
 ![](https://raw.githubusercontent.com/basharatanis/Learn2Code/master/Wireframes/wireframesC.png)